RetroReversing/retroReversing/pages/n64/N64RSP.md

 * Clipping
 * Vertice Transforms (translate, scale, rotate)

-# RSP for Audio
+# Usage of RSP for Audio
 Common tasks given to the RSP for graphical data processing are:
 * Wavetable Audio format decoding
 * Midi Audio processing
 * MP3 decoding (Conkers Bad Fur Day)

+---
-# Microcode
+# RSP Microcode
+The ability to do fast Matrix and Addition calculations is crucial for 3D graphics and Audio Synthesis and decompression, so to take advantage of the specialised CPU programmers had the ability to write custom assembly for this processor known as `microcode`.

+Microcode (otherwise known as uCode) is similar to assembly language but optimized for parallel computation of thousands of matrix calculations per second, but its much less documented than traditional assembly and took developers years to figure out how to make the best use of the chip.

+## Pre-written Microcode
-Although you can initially think of the RSP microcode as similar to a modern Shader language, as they are both used to implement a programmable graphics pipeline.
+Although you can initially think of the RSP microcode as similar to a modern Shader language, as they are both used to implement a programmable graphics pipeline, this is not quite the case in practise.
+Most of the time the developers used the Nintendo written microcode and called it as if it was a normal Fixed function pipeline.

+## Custom Microcode
 It wasn’t common for developers to write their own microcode for their games until near the end of the N64 lifecycle.
 So most early games used pre-written microcode developed by SGI and Nintendo and used it like a fixed function graphical pipeline.

-The main reason for the lack of custom microcode development by 3rd party games is due to the poor tools and documentation provided by nintendo.
+In fact the main reason for the lack of custom microcode development by 3rd party games is due to the poor tools and documentation provided by nintendo.
 Not to mention the complexity of programming for it and no debugger was provided [^1].

+## The Microcode wizard - Yoshitaka Yasumoto
+ Yoshitaka Yasumoto is credited in many games as being the microcode programmer (e.g Yoshi’s story) but most games use his microcode without explicitly giving credit as it was part of the Official N64 SDK.

+If you search a N64 rom file for his name "Yoshitaka Yasumoto" you will likely find the microcode that he has written.
+This works for most games unless they used their own custom uCode.

+## Output of Microcode
 The main output of the RSP microcode tends to be either graphical rasterization commands for the RDP or audio buffers for the DAC.

+---
-# Known Microcodes
+# Pre-written Microcodes
 The list of RSP Microcodes provided by the Official Nintendo64 SDK are as follows:
 * gspFast3D - most full features, includes shading fog etc
 * gspF3DNoN - same as Fast3D but without near-clipping